 JEFFERSON CITY, Mo.
 (AP) – The Latest on allegations against Missouri Gov. Eric Greitens (all times local):

-Lawmakers are looking into claims of sexual misconduct, misuse of a charity donor list for political fundraising and other campaign finance allegations against Greitens.
+The Republican governor faces allegations of sexual misconduct, misuse of a charity donor list for political purposes and potentially other campaign-related issues.